 As an indication of the increased need for advice since the middle of September this year, there has been an increased interest in the advice pages on our website, with people seeking to find out what their rights are in the current crisis.
-Nearly 16,000 people have accessed our site looking for this information between 16 September and early December, making clear the need for clear information on housing rights to be provided.
-We would ask that additional information should urgently be provided by the Scottish Government, and all local authorities for social and private tenants.
+Nearly 16,000 people accessed our site looking for this information between 16 September and early December, making clear the need for clear information on housing rights to be provided.
+We would ask that additional information should urgently be provided by the Scottish Government for social and private tenants.